 Generally speaking strollers that have three wheels instead of four are easier to push on rough terrain, including snow.

-Another important thing is the front wheel – swivel and lockable one is ideal.
+Another important thing is the front wheel – swivel & lockable one is ideal.

 By locking the front wheel you make the wheelbase longer and sturdier.
 It will be much easier to go over snowy sidewalks and you won’t get stuck.

-In general, all jogging strollers with lockable front wheel will do fine on snow, but here I will recommend two models that lots of parents praise for exceptional performance on slush and snowy roads: Bumbleride Speed and BOB Revolution FLEX.
+In general, all jogging strollers with lockable front wheel will do fine on snow, but here I will recommend two models that lots of parents praise for exceptional performance on slush and snowy roads: Joovy Zoom Lightweight and BOB Revolution Flex 3.0.

 I’m aware that not every parent can afford a jogger or simply don’t want to have a big and heavy stroller.
 There’s another solution.

-There is also one standard 3-wheel stroller that can handle winter weather – Baby Jogger City Mini GT.
+There is also one standard 3-wheel stroller that can handle mild winter weather – Baby Jogger City Mini GT2.